Abarim Publications' online Biblical Hebrew Dictionary

 The verb טול (tul) seems to also describe a falling, but in a more forceful way, and is usually translated with to hurl or to cast.
 But at second glance this verb appears to be a specification not of falling but of extending (this verb actually means to be extended or elongated in Arabic), or rather as a being spread out over a large area.
 This in turn suggests that light rain and dew were not seen as phenomena that were falling, but rather phenomena that extended something or simply spread out over a large area (dew, after all, doesn't fall).

-Isaiah declares to Shebna: "YHWH hurls you with a hurling (מטלטלך טלטלה) and grabs you with a grabbing," and foretells that YHWH will roll him up and throw him like a ball into a foreign country (Isaiah 22:17 and something similar is on the lips of Jeremiah; Jeremiah 16:13, 22:26).
+The prophet Isaiah declares to Shebna: "YHWH hurls you with a hurling (מטלטלך טלטלה) and grabs you with a grabbing," and foretells that YHWH will roll him up and throw him like a ball into a foreign country (Isaiah 22:17 and something similar is on the lips of Jeremiah; Jeremiah 16:13, 22:26).
 But note that if we would translate these occurrences of טול (tul) with to hurl or cast, the Lord would first hurl and then grab his victim.
 More sensical would be to first stretch Shebna thin over a large area, then grab him, then roll him up like a ball and throw him.

 To thwart Jonah, the Lord hurled/stretched out a great wind on the sea, and Jonah was cast out of the boat (Jonah 1:4, 1:15).
 Saul hurled (or jabbed/extended?) a spear at David (1 Samuel 18:11) and one at Jonathan (1 Samuel 20:33).
-YHWH not simply hurled the primordial sea monster onto land, He left pieces of it all over the place; He spread it out over a large area (Ezekiel 32:4).
+YHWH not simply hurled the primordial sea monster onto land, he left pieces of it all over the place; he spread it out over a large area (Ezekiel 32:4).

 At the sight of Leviathan, a man is not hurled away but rather spread thin (concluding that being spread thin is a mark of weakness or defeat ; Job 41:9), and similarly, the steps of a man are established by the Lord; when he falls, he will not be spread thin (Psalm 37:24).
 Proverbs 16:33 speaks of the casting of a lot using our verb (more common would be the verb ירה, yara), which probably does not describe the journey of the lots from the thrower's hand or cup towards the ground, but rather the spreading out of multiple tokens after they hit the floor.